 To produce his silkscreens, Warhol made photographs or had them made by his friends and assistants.
 These pictures were mostly taken with a specific model of Polaroid camera, The Big Shot, that Polaroid kept in production especially for Warhol.
 This photographic approach to painting and his snapshot method of taking pictures has had a great effect on artistic photography.

 Arguably, not really printmaking!
 The most recent development. ink is sprayed onto the printing surface.
 The most basic example being the standard home printer and the commercial application being the high end giclée printer.
 Becoming the medium of choice for pretty much all but the very highest quality and quantity print runs, giclée has overcome initial stability issues and is now dominated by a handful off large companies.
-Controversial among printmakers for these very reasons.
-What is a Giclee print?
+Controversial among printmakers for these very reasons. see Giclee

 Images printed by projecting light through a transparent negative/positive onto a light sensitive coating which is then processed to remove/neutralise the none exposed area.
 Mostly used as part of a further printmaking process, but I include it as a printmaking type in its own right.